-Nameservers always indicate where a domain's DNS zone is managed from 💡
+💡 Nameservers show where a domain's DNS zone is managed.

-To check what nameservers are currently set for your domain, go to the public domain database Whois and search for your domain name:
+Go to a public domain database such as WHOIS and search for your domain name:

-If you get Hostinger nameservers — ns1.dns-parking.com and ns2.dns-parking.com — it means the domain's DNS zone is managed in Hostinger
+If you get Hostinger nameservers — they look similar to [example1].dns-parking.com and [example2].dns-parking.com — it means the domain's DNS zone is managed in Hostinger.

-If you get any other nameservers, it means that your domain's DNS zone is managed elsewhere (not in Hostinger):
+If you get any other values, it means that your domain's DNS zone is managed elsewhere:

-Then log into your account at the service provider's website and make the necessary changes to your domain's DNS zone
+Log into your account at the service provider's website and make any necessary changes to your domain's DNS zone.

 Examples of service providers and their nameservers